rocket-internet-berlin/RocketDashboard/README.md

 - **Bugs History** – bugs amount chart.
 - **Week Number** – the current week number.
-- **Bugs Difference** – contains two numbers: the current amount of bugs and the amount of bugs one week ago.
+- **New Relic Errors** – contains two numbers: the current amount of errors and previous.
+- **Jira Issues** – amount of blockers, criticals, and the rest.
 - and many more are coming.

 ## Installation